 The Company also writes reinsurance business in class 16, Miscellaneous Financial Loss, relating to GAP business.
-On this line of business, an increase in premiums written of 11.23% or €7.9 million was also reported against prior year at €70.1 million.
+On this line of business, an increase in premiums written of 15% or €12.1 million was also reported against prior year at €77.9 million.

-As from 2018, the company started writing a new line of business called Secure Activity on a direct business basis which has been reported under Miscellaneous Financial Loss.
-Premiums written for 2018 amounted to €17k.
+Premiums from Secure Activity direct business basis which has been reported under Miscellaneous Financial Loss amounted to €122k for 2019 which is 105k higher than the prior year.